acse-am9023/OxfordHack/README.md

 - JS REST API Backend: To manaage backend calls with the UI
 - AWS EC2: To run the neural network on distributed GPU's to generate the model in ~45 seconds.

+### Etherlink:
+Etherlink is an excellent fit for Modelo, as its Ethereum compatibility allows for smooth transfer of digital assets between different blockchain networks, hinting at a future with a much larger market for users.
+This feature means users can easily access and trade their tokenized assets in a wider blockchain ecosystem.
+Additionally, Etherlink's low fees make it more affordable for users to tokenize and manage their assets, encouraging broader participation.
+The platform's strong defense against MEV attacks and its secure, decentralized transaction system ensure that users' assets are safe and their transactions are fair and transparent.
+This combination of accessibility, affordability, and security makes Etherlink a smart choice for Modelo, promising an enhanced and user-friendly experience in the world of digital asset tokenization.

 ### Architecture Diagram:

 <p align="center">